Healthy Homes Assessment Mohaka

 Draught Stopping Mohaka

-Draughts are a major cause of low temperatures inside homes.
-A humid home will cost more to heat, meaning wasting energy and incurring higher costs.
+Draughts are a major cause of low temperatures inside households.
+A damp house will cost more to heat, meaning wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air coming in or a clear draught from a hole or gap, then it’s likely to be a gap or hole which requirements sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air in or out of your house need the sealing.
-In the case of an open fireplace isn’t used it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap and you can feel it, it is probably a gap or hole which requirements sealing in the way you can.
+Large cracks and gaps should be fixed permanently.
+Gaps greater than 3mm that allow air in or out within your house require the sealing.
+For example, if an open fireplace isn’t used it may cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.

-There is no need to block off holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement within the building as the household heats and cools, so that they are able to be shut and opened, rather instead of being stuck.
-We will inspect the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for movement within the building as the house is heated and cools to allow them to be opened and closed rather than sticking.
+We will check every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections